 Welcome to the MDHSA Local Support Group!

-IMPORTANT: Please read the Membership Information completely before submitting the Membership Application!
+IMPORTANT: Please read the Membership Information (below) completely before submitting the Membership Application!
 You can find the “Membership Application” link at the bottom of this page.

 We hope you will join our group and reap the benefits of partnering with others who are committed to home education!
 See below for: